Tuesday, December 27, 2011

 Mosh Ben Ari - I'd tell you everything

 I'm not the hugest fan of Mosh Ben Ari.
 He's a talented musician, and he deserves props for making the huge shanty scene a part of Israeli culture, but he's not really my cup of tea.
-Except maybe his wonderful cover of Ariel Zilber's classic "And How Not" (ואיך שלא-Ve'Eych She Lo) which in itself has become a classic bringing back many memories.
+Except maybe his wonderful cover of Ariel Zilber's classic "And How I Won't" (ואיך שלא-Ve'Eych She Lo) which in itself has become a classic bringing back many memories.
 There's been talk that Mosh has gotten more mainstream over the years and listening to this song I can understand.
-It's a sweet song yet a bit forgettable.
-But the clip adds to the natural feel of the song and overall it's quite charming.
+But the video adds to the natural feel of the song and overall it's quite charming.

 If I could see the top of a mountain